TosbackCgusBridge-Bot/CGUs-versions/Mediaplex/Privacy Policy.md

 Send me emails containing marketing messages from Conversant and our affiliates.

-PROFIT FROM
+CONNECTING
-THE MOST
+BRANDS TO
-POWERFUL TOOLS
+MILLIONS OF REAL
-IN MEDIA AND
+PEOPLE BETTER
-MARKETING TECH What We Do Watch Video
+THAN ANYONE What We Do Watch Video

 *   160+ MILLION Real People You Can
     Message Right Now